AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Instance types.md

 When selecting a type family, you only need to take the storage space and computing capability into consideration.

-Besides, HybridDB for PostgreSQL supports OSS-based external table extensions and data compression in external storage through gzip.
+Besides, AnalyticDB for PostgreSQL supports OSS-based external table extensions and data compression in external storage through gzip.
 You can store data that is not required for real-time computation in an external storage to further reduce storage costs.

 ## Instance types {#section_jmw_hdl_gfb .section}